g-gales/GraysonGalesPublicRemoteRepo1/README.md

 # GraysonGalesPublicRemoteRepo1

 I'm a student in Fanshawe's Web Development and Internet Applications program looking to further strengthen my development skills.

+Local Changes made by Grayson Gales